Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Alg Final Project/General.md

 ### **Step 2: Representing the Data in a Matrix**

 Imagine we collect several observations.
-Each row represents one observation, where we record xxx, yyy, and the actual measured zzz (performance).
+Each row represents one observation, where we record x, y, and the actual measured z (performance).

 For three data points: